jnsltk/dotfiles/README.md

 # dotfiles

-Config files for my Linux desktops :rice:
+Config files for my Linux desktops.

 ## Programs I use: